stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/pardot-object.md

   - name: "user_key"
     type: "string"
     required: true
-    description: "32-character hexadecimal user key for your user account."
+    description: |
+      32-character hexadecimal user key for your user account.
+This user key allows Stitch to access your {{ form-property.diaplay-name }} account's API.
+Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#retrieve-user-key" }}) for instructions on retrieving this credential.
     value: "<YOUR_USER_KEY>"

+  - name: "email"
+    type: "string"
+    required: true
+    description: "The email address used for your {{ form-property.diaplay-name }} account."
+    value: "<YOUR_EMAIL_ADDRESS>"

+  - name: "password"
+    type: "string"
+    required: true
+    description: "The password used for your {{ form-property.diaplay-name }} account."
+    value: "<YOUR_PASSWORD>"
 ---